CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/add-ons-api.md

 * `plan` - The slug field for the plan the user chose.
-You can create plans in the dashboard once your add-on manifest has been uploaded to the Clever Cloud's platform.
+You can create plans in the dashboard once your add-on manifest has been uploaded to the Clever Cloud platform.
 We send you the slug of the given plan, not its name.

 * `region` - The region to provision the add-on.
 As for now, only "EU" will be sent.